Sh1zo1d/pet-projects/13_Определение_температуры_на_поверхности_звезд/README.md

 * sklearn.compose.ColumnTransformer
 * Pipeline
 * torch.nn
-* torch
 * math.ceil
 * torch.optim.Adam
 * sklearn.metrics.mean_squared_error
 * sklearn.compose.make_column_transformer

-## Общий вывод
+## General Conclusion

-Наименьший RMSE равен около 4064.127, к которому я пришел с:
+The lowest RMSE is approximately 4064.127, which I achieved with the following:

-* nn.Softplus() в четным слоях
+* nn.Softplus() in even layers
-* LeakyReLU() нечетных и на выходе
-* Регуляризация dropout(p=0.5) после каждого скрытого слоя
-* Использование He инициализации с параметрами mode='fan_in', nonlinearity='relu'
+* LeakyReLU() in odd layers and at the output
+* Dropout regularization (p=0.5) after each hidden layer
+* Using He initialization with parameters (mode='fan_in', nonlinearity='relu')
-* Использование нормальное отклонение с mean=0.5, std=1
+* Using standard deviation with mean=0.5, std=1
-* 3 скрытыми слоями с количеством нейронами 12, 8, 4 соответственно
+* 3 hidden layers with 12, 8, and 4 neurons, respectively.

-* По сравнению с baseline моделью качество выросло на 39%

-* Считаю, что это достаточно неплохой результат относительно baseline модели.
+Compared to the baseline model, the quality increased by 39%.

+I consider this to be a reasonably good result relative to the baseline model.